Pet Arthritis Treatment Cost Calculator

 Worked Example: Mild Arthritis in an Insured Cat

-Now consider a cat with mild arthritis whose owner uses supplements, occasional pain relief during flare-ups, and a couple of vet rechecks each year, with insurance that reimburses some costs.
+Now consider a cat with mild arthritis whose owner uses supplements, occasional pain relief during flare-ups, and a couple of vet rechecks each year, with insurance that reimburses part of the care.

 Yearly medication and supplements: